Box Hill Quarries

 The Dorking Greystone Lime Co.
 Ltd. was founded at Betchworth in 1865 by brothers Eustace and Charles Townsend Hook of Snodland paperworks, Kent.
 The works were managed by the engineer William Finlay and in 1866, Finlay installed the first continuous Hoffman kilns in England there.
 In 1867 six conical flare kilns were erected in what became the southern battery, producing white lime, joined later by another six kilns of the same type forming an eastern battery.
 In 1887-1897 the southern battery was partly replaced by two pairs of Dietzsch kilns, followed by a new crushing and hydrator plant immediately to the southeast.
 Finally, around 1900 a large Smidth-type kiln was built to the north of the works yard, completing the development of kilns at the site.
 For reasons unknown this was was abandoned during construction and was never fired.

-The works were linked to the main line at Betchworth Station by a standard-gauge works railway that descended by means of a steep switchback arrangement while a separate narrow gauge tramway linked the quarry with the kilns.
-During 1900–01, an aerial ropeway was installed by the Ropeways Syndicate Ltd of London to transport limestone to a gantry placed above the Dietzsch kilns.
+The works were linked to the main line at Betchworth Station by a standard-gauge works railway that descended by means of a steep switchback arrangement, while a separate narrow gauge tramway linked the quarry with the kilns.
+The works had several locomotives between During 1900–01, an aerial ropeway was installed by the Ropeways Syndicate Ltd of London to transport limestone to a gantry placed above the Dietzsch kilns.